jdossgollin/lab-guide/docs/open.md

 * publish conference slides and posters on permanent repositories like figshare and Zenodo
 * make GitHub repositories for papers publicly available at the time of submission to a journal
 * make software available through permissive licenses
-* write and share well-documented and clear scientific code
+* write and share clear and well-organized scientific code

 ### Public communication

-Some of our work is of general public interest of has the potential to inform policy.
+Some of our work is of general public interest or has the potential to inform policy.
-It is unfair that only the best-educated members of the public have access to this research -- particularly since the effects of floods and inadequate infrastructure disproportionately affect members of vulnerable and minoritized communities.
+It would be unfair to allow only the best-educated members of the public to have access to this research -- particularly since the effects of floods and inadequate infrastructure disproportionately affect members of vulnerable and minoritized communities.
 To try to ensure that all members of the public have access to our research, we:

 * summarize findings in non-technical blog posts